 Which filter should you pick?

-So, the ND filters make the scenery darker and the PL filters increase the contrast and colours.
-For almost each type of drone you can buy a filter sets with ND, PL or filters that have both ND and PL in them.
+So, the ND filters make the scenery darker and the PL filters increase the contrast and colors.
+For almost every type of drone, you can buy filter sets with ND, PL, or filters that have both ND and PL in them.
 The type of filter you need to use at a certain moment always depends on how bright it is outside.
-In order to help you select the filter for that flight there is a very useful and free app from PolarPro available for your phone.
+To help you select the filter for that flight, there is a very useful and free app from PolarPro available for your phone.

-I would recommend buying a set with 3 filters with 4, 8 and 16 stops (ND or ND+PL filters).
+I would recommend buying a set with 3 filters with 4, 8, and 16 stops (ND or ND+PL filters).
 These filters will cover the most common situations.
 I personally love filters with both ND and PL filters because they combine both features.
-But it all depends on what places you would like to film and the style you want to portae.
+But it all depends on what places you would like to film and the style you want to portray.

 Of one thing I am sure, the filters will blow you mind!